ritvikindupuri/GlyphBreaker/TECHNICAL_DOCUMENTATION.md

 # GlyphBreaker: Technical Documentation

 This document provides a deep technical dive into the architecture, components, and core logic of the GlyphBreaker application.
-It is intended for developers, security researchers, and contributors.
+It is intended for developers, security researchers, and contributors who wish to understand how GlyphBreaker is used to deconstruct, probe, and "break" the defenses of AI systems.

 ## 1. Architecture Overview